wdlingit/maccu/DB_from_DEE2.md

 ## Steps to build co-ex db from DEE2 datasets

+Steps in this document were done in Ubuntu 20 servers with 128GB memory.
+For human and mouse data, some steps may take up to more than 500GB memory.

 ### Processing the metadata file and aggregate the read counts

 The metadata tables made by DEE2 was used for the initial sample qualification.
 The following steps were done using Excel.